aidankcwu/obsidian-rag/README.md

 Obsidian RAG turns handwritten PDFs into fully formatted, interlinked Markdown notes in your Obsidian vault.

-The current public release is intentionally narrow:
-- OCR provider: OpenAI vision only
-- Auth model: bring your own `OPENAI_API_KEY`
-- Primary use case: local personal workflows on macOS or Linux

 The pipeline has four stages:
 - OCR renders each PDF page to an image and sends it to an OpenAI vision model to transcribe handwriting, preserve math as LaTeX, and insert diagram placeholders.
 - Retrieval searches a vector index of your existing Obsidian notes using LlamaIndex and reranks results with a cross-encoder.